clangi/CampaRi/README.md

 # in the case of installation of original campari software: install_campari()
 sudo apt install libfftw3-dev # for install_campari()

-# some peculiarity for trusty as it had a different installation
+# some peculiarity for trusty as it had a different netcdf version and installation procedure
 sudo apt-get install libnetcdff5 # trusty
 sudo apt-get install libnetcdf-dev # trusty sudo apt-get install libarpack2-dev # trusty